nivintw/ddns/README.md

-# digital_ocean_dynamic_dns
+# digital-ocean-dynamic-dns

 Dynamic DNS python tool for Digital Ocean
-This is a fork of https://gitlab.pm/rune/ddns.
-Note: As of August 4th, 2024, the original repository is not accessible from the U.S.

-Mainly focusing on bug fixes and my own personal use.

 This project offers a way to manage dynamic DNS, with specific support for [DigitalOcean](https://www.digitalocean.com/) authoritative DNS servers.